box/box-ios-sdk/docs/BoxSdkGen/Uploads.md

 let stream: InputStream = InputStream(data: data)
 ```

-Then we just pass the created `stream` to the `file` argument when initializing the `UploadFileRequestBodyArg` object.
+Then we just pass the created `stream` to the `file` argument when initializing the `UploadFileRequestBody` object.